adobe/sbmc/README.md

 ### Visualizing the image content of .bin sample files.

 We provide a helper script to inspect the content of .bin sample files, `scripts/visualize_dataset.py`.
-For instance, to visualize the scenes generate in the previous section, run:
+For instance, to visualize the training data generated in the previous section, run:

 ```shell
 make demo/visualize